jpeg729/adventofcode-csharp-notebooks/Readme.md

 await problem.VerifyPart1(Part1);
 ```

-The call to VerifyPart1 does the following in order:
+The call to VerifyPart1 does the following:

-1. If the example data and answer were identified, it tests that your code against the example.
-If it fails, it stops.
+- It tests that your code against the example, if the example is not null.

-2. If the html summary mentions any previously submitted answers, it tests your code against the submitted answer.
+  If this step fails, it goes no further.

-3. If the html summary does not mention any previously submitted answers, it submits the result of your code, and downloads the summary again.
+- It runs your code against the full data, and either compares the result to the previously submitted answer if there is one, or submits the result and downloads the summary again.

-**N.B.** Part1 does not have to return an int, anything with a ToString method will work.
+**N.B.** Part1 does not have to return an int, anything with a ToString method can work.

-### Then we can proceed to part 2.
+### Then proceed to part 2

 ```csharp
 problem.ShowPart2();